Immerse yourself in nature and adventure while exploring the trails of El Yunque National Forest, from easy walks to serious hikes.

 Mount Britton and El Yunque Peak

-Although it is a 0.2-mile easy hike, to reach this trail, you need to travel about two miles up El Yunque Trail, which is more challenging.
-The path, which leads to a panoramic view of the island’s east coast, includes a section of steep stairs and may be muddy and slippery, but the scenery in the cloud forest makes up for all the effort.
+Although it is an easy 0.2-mile hike, to reach this trail, you'll need to travel about two miles up El Yunque Trail, which is more challenging.
+The path, which leads to a panoramic view of the Island’s east coast, includes a section of steep stairs and may be muddy and slippery, but the scenery in the cloud forest makes up for all the effort.
 It is recommended to stop here before continuing to El Yunque Peak.

 La Coca Trail

 Prepare to get muddy!
-Near La Cocoa waterfall along Road 191 is a very challenging path that posts an elevation change of 656 feet.
-This trail offers a walk in the lower part of the Tabonuco forest.
-It runs for 1.8 miles one-way and requires some effort, so be sure to pack extra water for the uphill return.
+Near La Coca waterfall along Road 191 is a very challenging path that posts an elevation change of 656 feet.
+This trail offers a walk in the lower part of the tabonuco forest.
+It runs for 1.8 miles one way and requires some effort, so be sure to pack extra water for the uphill return.
 The natural surface trail has very steep slopes and difficult parts with various streams and river crossings.
-The trail ends at the Mameyes River, which is a wild and scenic river.
+The trail ends at the Mameyes River, which is a designated Wild and Scenic river.
 Be sure to stay on the designated path and follow the markers placed along the way.

 El Toro Wilderness Trail

 Hike to the highest point of the rainforest along a challenging and steep trail.
 The 4.9-mile pathway known as El Toro is uneven and requires you to climb over rocks and fallen trees, which means you'll get a full workout and be somewhat muddy.
 During the hike, you'll be able to enjoy the varied flora of the forest, changing from tabonuco to fern trees and sierra palms the higher up you get.
 El Toro is more secluded than the other trails in El Yunque, so it is recommended not to wander off the designated path in order to protect the natural environment and prevent accidentally getting lost.